auth0/docs/articles/client-platforms/angular2/04-user-profile.md

   link: 'https://github.com/auth0-samples/auth0-angularjs2-systemjs-sample/tree/master/04-User-Profile',
 }) %>

-In this step, you will retrieve and display user profile information using the same `Auth` service defined in **Login** tutorial.
+In this step, you will retrieve and display user profile information using the same `Auth` service defined in the [Login](/quickstart/spa/angular2/01-login) tutorial.

 ## Profile